steveblue/angular2-rollup/README.md

 - Install rimraf globally `npm i -g rimraf`
 - Run `npm run clean:install`

-### Can I build without the watcher?
+### Can I build JIT without the watcher?

-By default the build step enables a watcher that listens for file changes.
+By default the development build step enables a watcher that listens for file changes.
 This watcher can be disabled with by setting the `watch` argument to `false`.

-- `npm run build:dev watch=false` for Development
+- `npm run build:dev watch=false`
-- `npm run build:prod watch=false` for Production

 #### How to include external libraries?